sigre7944/FlaskyWithTest/README.md

 # Signant Health Demo web App (with tests) #

 ## Ha Nguyen's Note 2022 Aug 15 ##

+All created tests for the project can be found under the /tests directory.

 To create and run the tests the following libraries were added:
 - pytest                         7.1.2
 - requests                       2.28.1